demisto/content/Packs/AHA/Integrations/AHA/AHA_description.md

  https://secure.aha.io/settings/api_keys

  The integration supports the following workflows:
  - Aha!
-Get features (since date)
+Get features (Lists all features unless a specific feature is requested.)
  - Aha!
-Get feature (all fields / specific fields)
- - Aha!
-Update feature
- - Aha!
-Close feature
+Edit feature (Can Edit a feature name, description and status.)